joealden/corum-docs/src/development/2-structure/3-client.md

 This setting used when setting up Apollo Client.
 This expect the URL of the API endpoint.
-This has been abstracted up into this file so that if someone else wants to run a separate instance of Corum, the can easily change what API server it points to.
+This has been abstracted up into this file so that if someone else wants to run a separate instance of Corum, they can easily change what API server it points to.

 Example: `API_ENDPOINT=https://api.graph.cool/simple/v1/corum`